Frozen Shoulder and Menopause: What is the Estrogen-Collagen Link?

 Physical Therapy

-Physical therapy is typically the first-line treatment for frozen shoulder since it’s non-invasive and often effective.
-Guided stretching and range-of-motion exercises help gradually restore mobility, reduce stiffness, and prevent further joint restriction.
+Physical therapy is typically the first-line treatment for frozen shoulder since it’s not invasive and it can be super effective.
+Physical therapy usually consists of guided stretching and range-of-motion exercises.
+They can gradually restore mobility, reduce stiffness, and prevent any worsening of your symptoms.

 Plus, working with a physical therapist means personalized care.
-They can customize a plan for you, guide you through exercises, and teach movement strategies to protect your shoulder in daily life.
+They can customize a plan for you, guide you through any seemingly complicated exercises, and teach movement strategies to make daily life easier.

 Pain and Inflammation Management